How Often Should I Handle My Ball Python (Do They Like It?)

 How can you tell when your ball python is stressed and needs to be left alone?

-Signs may include not eating, hiding its head when you’re handling it, and being overly active during the day.
+Signs may include not eating, curling into a tight ball, hiding its head when you’re handling it, and being overly active during the day.

 If it’s showing these signs of stress, keep an eye on it from a distance to see if it relaxes, and most importantly, don’t handle your ball python until it calms down!